-Using the cycling assembly method combined with the polymerase chain reaction, we can synthesise a genome of more than several kilobase pairs, one of the example is Phi X 174 virus- the entire genome of this virus is synthesised using polymerase cycling assembling.
+Using the cycling assembly method combined with the polymerase chain reaction, we can synthesize a genome of more than several kilobase pairs, one of the examples is the Phi X 174 virus- the entire genome of this virus is synthesized using polymerase cycling assembling.

-40 to 60 nucleotide long oligonucleotide complementary to our DNA are selected.
-The unique designing of the oligos unable the synthesis of an entire genome as the 20 nucleotide sequences on both ends of each oligo binds to two different complementary to the opposite strand.
+In the process, 40 to 60 nucleotide long oligonucleotides complementary to our DNA are selected.
+The unique design of the oligos enables the synthesis of an entire genome as the 20 nucleotide sequences on both ends of each oligo binds to two different complementary to the opposite strand.

 Read more on PCR: Polymerase chain reaction.

-The process of homologous recombination occurs between the YAC vector with the DNA cassettes and yeats own chromosome.
-A DNA cassette inserted into yeasts own chromosome.
+The process of homologous recombination occurs between the YAC vector with the DNA cassettes and the yeast’s own chromosome.
+A DNA cassette is inserted into the yeast’s own chromosome.
 And replicates there.

 Gibson assembly method:

-The present method was originally developed by Gibson and co-workers and used in the synthesis of worlds first synthetic genome.
+The present method was originally developed by Gibson and co-workers and applied in the synthesis of the world’s first synthetic genome.

-The method is a single-step isothermal reaction which synthesises larger DNA sequences than the polymerase cycling assembly method.
+The method is a single-step isothermal reaction that synthesizes larger DNA sequences than the polymerase cycling assembly method.

-The isothermal reaction is performed followed by exonuclease and polymerisation.
+The isothermal reaction is performed followed by exonuclease and polymerization.

-The exonuclease creates an overhang complementary sequence on both ends and hybridized.
+The exonuclease creates an overhang complementary sequence on both ends and hybridizes.

 Then in the next step, the special type of DNA polymerase expands the DNA sequence.